California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 already out-of-date (Score:2)

 We know that will happened fromt the beginning.
-(Score:1)
+(Score:2)

 Re: (Score:1)